lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked through more CSS lessons on Thinkful.
 I learned about making gradients and shadows!

 **Thoughts**: I'm trying to get through their trial lesson before my two weeks are up.
 Feeling good about that.

+### R1D52: 3/3/18

+**Today's Progress**: I learned about the different types of CSS selectors on Thinkful and did some drills to practice them.
+I played around on [CSS Diner](http://flukeout.github.io/) to learn about other selectors not covered.

+**Thoughts**: I'm realizing how powerful CSS can be.
+It's pretty cool.